postalsys/emailengine/README.md

 }'
 ```

-#### 3. That's about it to get started

-Now whenever something happens you get a notification.
-If this is not enought then you can perform normal operations with the IMAP account as well.

-See the entire API reference [here](https://imapapi.com/api.html).
+> This example uses a Gmail account but in reality it might be difficult to get past Gmail's security restrictions.
+In this case use [OAuth2](https://blog.imapapi.com/setting-up-gmail-oauth2-for-imap-api/) instead of password authentication.

-#### List some messages
+### List some messages

 IMAP API returns paged results, newer messages first.
 So to get the first page or in other words the newest messages in a mailbox folder you can do it like this (notice the "example" id string that we set earlier in the request URL):